close-dev-team/partner-sdk-php/README.md

        new Options([
             'client_id' => 'client_test',
             'client_secret' => 'client_test_secret',
-            'base_uri' => 'the endpoint for your environment, default is the close app production', ])
+            'base_uri' => 'the endpoint for your environment, default is the close app production endpoint url', ])
   );
 } catch (CloseSdkException $closeSdkException) {